 This article modifies provisions related to MNsure.
 It requires certain interagency agreements and transfers of funds by the commissioners of commerce, health, and human services and the MNsure Board to be authorized by enactment of a new law.
-It also prohibits all appropriations or transfers of state funds by entities of state government to MNsure, unless authorized by enactment of a new law.
 It establishes the Minnesota Eligibility System Executive Steering Committee in statute and makes the open meeting law apply to steering committee meetings.
 It modifies the composition of the MNsure Board.
-It requires the commissioner of human services to apply for certain federal waivers.
-It also repeals MNsure statutes and rules, effective upon approval of a waiver request to establish the federal-state eligibility determination and enrollment system.
+It requires the commissioner of human services to apply for federal waivers to (1) allow MinnesotaCare-eligible persons to decline MinnesotaCare and instead purchase coverage from a qualified health plan and access advanced premium tax credits and cost-sharing reductions; and (2) establish a federal-state eligibility determination and enrollment system for state insurance affordability programs.
+It also repeals MNsure statutes and rules, effective upon approval of the waiver to establish the federal-state eligibility determination and enrollment system.

-- 1 Legislative enactment required.
-Adds § 45.0131. - Subd.
+Legislative enactment required.
+Adds § 45.0131.

+Subd.
 1. Agency agreements.
 Prohibits the commissioner of commerce from entering into or renewing any interagency agreement or service level agreement, or related agreement, with a value of more than \$100,000 a year, with any state department, state agency, or the Office of MN.IT Services, unless this is authorized by enactment of a new law.
-Provides that agreements without a specific expiration date expire two years from the effective date of this section or of the agreement, unless authorized by enactment of a new law. - Subd.
+Provides that agreements without a specific expiration date expire two years from the effective date of this section or of the agreement, unless authorized by enactment of a new law.

+Subd.
 2. Transfers.
-Prohibits the commissioner from transferring appropriations and funds in amounts over \$100,000 across agency accounts or programs, unless this is authorized by enactment of a new law. - Subd.
+Prohibits the commissioner from transferring appropriations and funds in amounts over \$100,000 across agency accounts or programs, unless this is authorized by enactment of a new law.

+Subd.
 3. Definitions.
 Defines "state department" and "state agency."

-- Application of other law.
+- 2 Application of other law.
 Amends § 62V.03, subd.
-2. Requires meetings of the Minnesota Eligibility System Executive Steering Committee to comply with the open meeting law. - Appointment.
+2. Requires meetings of the Minnesota Eligibility System Executive Steering Committee to comply with the open meeting law. - 3 Appointment.
 Amends § 62V.04, subd.
-2. Removes the commissioner of human services or a designee from membership on the MNsure board and adds a member representing the interests of the general public. - Terms.
+2. Removes the commissioner of human services or a designee from membership on the MNsure board and adds a member representing the interests of the general public. - 4 Terms.
 Amends § 62V.04, subd.
-3. Removes a reference to the term served on the MNsure board by the commissioner of human services or a designee, to conform to section 62V.04, subdivision 2. - Conflicts of interest.
+3. Removes a reference to the term served on the MNsure board by the commissioner of human services or a designee, to conform to section 62V.04, subdivision 2. - 5 Conflicts of interest.
 Amends § 62V.04, subd.
 4. Modifies a cross-reference to require all board members, including the member representing the interests of the general public, to comply with the conflict of interest requirements for MNsure board members.
 (Under current law the conflict of interest requirements do not apply to the commissioner of human services.)

-Operations funding.
+6 Operations funding.
 Amends § 62V.05, subd.
 2. Strikes paragraphs that established MNsure funding and authorized cash flow assistance in prior calendar years.
 Establishes the following funding structure for MNsure for current and future calendar years.

-Paragraph (a): For calendar year 2016 only, allows MNsure to retain up to 3.5 percent of total premiums for individual and small group market health plans and dental plans sold through MNsure.
+Paragraph (a): For calendar year 2016 only, allows MNsure to retain up to 3.5% of total premiums for individual and small group market health plans and dental plans sold through MNsure.

-Paragraph (b): For calendar year 2017, allows MNsure to retain up to 1.75 percent of total premiums for plans sold through MNsure.
+Paragraph (b): For calendar year 2017, allows MNsure to retain up to 1.75% of total premiums for plans sold through MNsure.

-Paragraph (c): For calendar year 2018 and subsequent calendar years, allows MNsure to retain up to 1.75 percent of total premiums for plans sold through MNsure, if an independent third party certifies that MNsure satisfied the listed benchmarks in the previous calendar year.
+Paragraph (c): For calendar year 2018 and subsequent calendar years, allows MNsure to retain up to 1.75% of total premiums for plans sold through MNsure, if an independent third party certifies that MNsure satisfied the listed benchmarks in the previous calendar year.